 Imputed income.
 The cost of VRS group life insurance over \$50,000 on the premiums paid by VRS is called imputed income.
 The Internal Revenue Service (IRS) considers this amount as income to you and subject to income taxes and FICA (Social Security and Medicare) taxes.
-If your coverage exceeds \$50,000 when you retire, VRS will automatically withhold FICA taxes and send you a W-2 form each year showing the amount of FICA taxes withheld and the additional taxable income.
+If you are covered under the program when you retire and your coverage exceeds \$50,000, VRS will automatically withhold FICA taxes and send you a W-2 form each year showing the amount of FICA taxes withheld and the additional taxable income.
 As your life insurance coverage reduces, the amount of imputed income also will reduce.
 If your coverage reduces to less than \$50,000, these taxes will no longer be withheld.
 For more information about the life insurance coverage reduction, see Chapter 13-Insurance in Retirement.